wangbri/websec/assign3/README.md

-# Assignment - *Week 4*

-Submitted by: **Brian Wang**
+# Project 4 - Forgery, Theft, and Hijacking Prevention

 Time spent: **2.5** hours spent in total

 ## User Stories

-The following **required** functionality is complete:
-* [x] Configure sessions
-- Only allow session IDs to come from cookies
-- Expire after one day
-- Use cookies which are marked as HttpOnly
-* [x] Login page
-- An error message for when the username is not found
-- An error message for when the username is found but the password does not match
-- After a successful login, store the user's ID in the session data (as "user_id")
-- After a successful login, store the user's last login time in the session data (as "last_login")
-- Regenerate the session ID at the appropriate point to prevent Session Fixation
-* [x] Require login to access area pages
-- Add a login requirement to all staff area pages where necessary
-* [x] Staff CMS for Territories
-- ~~Confirm that the referer sent in the requests is from the same domain as the host~~
-- Create a CSRF token
-- Store the CSRF token in the user's session
-- Add the same CSRF token to the login form as a hidden input
-- When submitted, confirm that session and form tokens match
-- If the tokens do not match, you can should show a simple error message which says "Error: invalid request" and exits
-- Make sure that legitimate use of the states/new.php and states/edit.php pages by a logged-in user still works as expected
-* [x] Ensure the application is not vulnerable to XSS attacks
-* [x] Ensure the application is not vulnerable to SQL Injection attacks
-* [x] Penetration Testing
+The following **required** functionality is completed:

+1\. [x]  Required: Test for initial vulnerabilities

+2\. [x]  Required: Configure sessions
+  * [x]  Required: Only allow session IDs to come from cookies
+  * [x]  Required: Expire after one day
+  * [x]  Required: Use cookies which are marked as HttpOnly

+3\. [x]  Required: Complete Login page.
+  * [x]  Required: Show an error message when username is not found.
+  * [x]  Required: Show an error message when username is found but password does not match.
+  * [x]  Required: After login, store user ID in session data.
+  * [x]  Required: After login, store user last login time in session data.
+  * [x]  Required: Regenerate the session ID at the appropriate point.

+4\. [x]  Required: Require login to access staff area pages.
+  * [x]  Required: Add a login requirement to *almost all* staff area pages.
+  * [x]  Required: Write code for `last_login_is_recent()`.

+5\. [x]  Required: Complete Logout page.
+  * [x]  Required: Add code to destroy the user's session file after logging out.

+6\. [x]  Required: Add CSRF protections to the state forms.
+  * [x]  Required: Create a CSRF token.
+  * [x]  Required: Add CSRF tokens to forms.
+  * [x]  Required: Compare tokens against the stored version of the token.
+  * [x]  Required: Only process forms data sent by POST requests.
+  * [x]  Required: Confirm request referer is from the same domain as the host.
+  * [x]  Required: Store the CSRF token in the user's session.
+  * [x]  Required: Add the same CSRF token to the login form as a hidden input.
+  * [x]  Required: When submitted, confirm that session and form tokens match.
+  * [x]  Required: If tokens do not match, show an error message.
+  * [x]  Required: Make sure that a logged-in user can use pages as expected.

+7\. [x]  Required: Ensure the application is not vulnerable to XSS attacks.

+8\. [x]  Required: Ensure the application is not vulnerable to SQL Injection attacks.

+9\. [x]  Required: Run all tests from Objective 1 again and confirm that your application is no longer vulnerable to any test.

+The following advanced user stories are optional:

+* [ ]  Bonus Objective 1: Identify security flaw in Objective #4 (requiring login on staff pages)
+  * [ ]  Identify the security principal not being followed.
+  * [ ]  Write a short description of how the code could be modified to be more secure.

+* [ ] Bonus Objective 2: Add CSRF protections to all forms in the staff directory

+* [ ]  Bonus Objective 3: CSRF tokens only valid for 10 minutes.

+* [ ]  Bonus Objective 4: Sessions are valid only if user-agent string matches previous value.

+* [ ]  Advanced Objective: Set/Get Signed-Encrypted Cookie
+  * [ ]  Create "public/set\_secret\_cookie.php".
+  * [ ]  Create "public/get\_secret\_cookie.php".
+  * [ ]  Encrypt and sign cookie before storing.
+  * [ ]  Verify cookie is signed correctly or show error message.
+  * [ ]  Decrypt cookie.

 ## Video Walkthrough